Linux4/ddnsd/README.md

 - Please run the installer as root
 - make
 - make install
+OR
+- Follow the instructions at https://deb.server24-7.eu/add-repo.txt to use the APT Repository
+- execute apt-get install ddnsd

 ## Update
 - Please run the updater as root